pcretest — a program for testing Perl-compatible regular expressions.

 patterns are always studied, and others are never studied,

-independently of −s
+independently of −s.
+This

 feature is used in the test files in a few cases where the